codepath/android_guides/Configuring-a-Parse-Server.md

 Instead, you need to write your own server-side Parse code and have the client invoke it.
 Fortunately, the process is fairly straightforward:

 1. Fork this [repo](https://github.com/codepath/parse-server-example).
 This repo is similar to the package that you used for your one-click deploy.
 This repo has some additional environment variables configurations added that help facilitate getting push notifications (i.e. see `SERVER_URL`, `GCM_SENDER_ID`, and `GCM_API_KEY` in [index.js](https://github.com/codepath/parse-server-example/blob/master/index.js#L37-L40))
-2. In your Heroku or Amazon instance, make sure to confirm the `SERVER_URL` environment variable as `http://localhost/parse`.
+2. Make sure to confirm the `SERVER_URL` environment variable is set to the URL and Parse mounting location (i.e. `http://yourappname.herokuapp.com/parse`).
 3. Verify that `cloud/main.js` is the default value of `CLOUD_CODE_MAIN` environment variable.
 4. Modify [cloud/main.js](https://github.com/codepath/parse-server-example/blob/master/cloud/main.js) yourself to add custom code to send Push notifications.
 See [these examples](https://github.com/ParsePlatform/parse-server/issues/401#issuecomment-183767065) for other ways of sending too.
 5. Redeploy the code.
 If you are using Heroku, you need to connect your own forked repository and redeploy.